garnetred/better-youtube-search/README.md

 # Better Youtube Search

 ## Abstract
-This browser extension removes the "people also watched" and "shorts" section from Youtube search results.
+This browser extension removes the "people also watched," "for you," "channels new to you," "previously watched," and "shorts" section from Youtube search results.

 ## Tech Stack
 This project uses vanilla JS, CSS, and HTML.